 - I like to keep the toppings on my steak tacos simple to really let the flavor of the meat shine through.
-That being said, you can load up your tacos with any toppings you like such as salsa, lettuce, olives, cheese or sour cream.
+That being said, you can load up your tacos with any toppings you like such as salsa verde, lettuce, olives, pickled red onions, cheese or sour cream.

 - I typically cook my meat on an outdoor grill if the weather is nice.
 If it’s cold outside, I cook my steak inside on the stove on a grill pan.
 You can also cook your steak inside on a skillet or even place it under the broiler.

 What cut of beef is best for tacos?

 This recipe calls for flank steak, which is a leaner cut of meat that cooks up tender and juicy.
 Be sure to slice your meat against the grain for the best results.
 Other great beef options include skirt steak, sirloin steak, rib eye, or New York strip steak.

 The best way to gauge when your steak is done is to use a digital thermometer.
 You can insert your thermometer into the thickest part of your meat to determine whether the steak is at your preferred level of doneness.
 I use a thermometer with a remote so that I can just leave the probe in the meat and monitor the temperature from inside the house.
 I personally like to cook my taco steak to medium, I don’t recommend cooking your meat over 150 degrees F as it will be more likely to be tough or dry.